 Dr. William J. Scarpa Jr. is a clinical cardiologist working for Wake Forest Baptist Health’s North Wilkesboro office.
 He has more than 20 years of experience, with his areas of interest including all aspects of non-interventional, consultative cardiology, nuclear cardiology, stress testing and diagnostic modalities.

 Here he discusses hypertension, heart and and health issues, particularly as they relate to men.

 Learn more about the Heart Center and Vascular Center at Wake Forest Baptist Health.

-Q. In today’s world, with all that’s out there about healthy lifestyles and advances in technology, how frequently do you come across men who haven’t had their blood pressure checked or are unaware they are at risk?
+Q. In today’s world, with all that’s out there about healthy lifestyles and advances in technology, how frequently do you come across men who haven’t had their blood pressure checked or are unaware they are at risk for hypertension?

 A. Men tend to go to the doctor less frequently and at a later time than women.
 Women have already established with primary care physicians at a much younger age because of child bearing.

 Men have a tendency to show up later, and they usually show up when there’s a problem.
 Or better yet when their wife suspects there’s a problem.
 They literally get dragged into the office screaming, digging their heels in.

 Q. Why are men so reluctant to get a check-up?

 A. One of the things they really don’t pay attention to is hypertension and their cardiac risk factors.
 There is a denial and a fright factor.
 Men are usually the breadwinners of the family.
 They’re working, bringing in money.
 They’re scared to find a problem.
 Scared to open a Pandora’s box, so to speak.
 The engine’s running, don’t open the hood attitude.